Welcome back to MYP Design

 In order to document the creation of your project effectively you should use a variety of methods to record your process.

-Use your phone or other device to take photos and video that Demonstrate how you used each tool, and machine and developed different skills.
+Use your phone or other device to take photos and video that demonstrate how you used each tool, and machine and developed different skills.

 If it is necessary you can annotate these images in your design folder to help explain your process.
 Annotations should be limited to 10 words per point.